Jennifer Hrstic

 Grief is a whole-body experience that impacts your physical health, cognitive focus, and nervous system.

-Physical Symptoms (Somatic):
+Physical Signs (Somatic):

 The Grief Stone: A heavy pressure or crushing sensation in your chest.